 Acute bronchitis often begins as an upper respiratory infection caused by the same viruses that are also responsible for causing colds and the flu.

-Bronchitis can also be caused by bacterial infections, although this type of transmission accounts for less than 10 percent of all cases.
+While bronchitis can also be caused by bacterial infections, this type of transmission accounts for only about

-Many cases of acute bronchitis start as the flu, so you may be able prevent it by getting an annual flu shot.
+Many cases of acute bronchitis are diagnosed during flu season, so you may be able to prevent it or at least lessen your chances of getting it by receiving an annual flu shot.

 Acute bronchitis caused by bacterial infections may be easily transmitted to people with compromised immune systems or chronic infections.
-Elderly people and small children may also be susceptible.
+Older people and small children may also be susceptible.